THE GIVER OF STARS

 And pour into it the beauty which you have begotten.

 The Giver of Stars says as much about the grateful Kentuckians, adults and children, whose lives were as touched by the books, as by the women who delivered them on horseback.
-What wonderful book to begin a new year of reading. – Sunny Solomon
+What a wonderful book to begin a new year of reading. – Sunny Solomon

 Bookin’ with Sunny enthusiastically supports Independent Bookstores and Public Libraries.